Thursday, August 7th, 2008 http://adamkhan.net/rambles/a-crawl-across-crawley-part-1

 Sunday, July 27th, 2008; Brighton, East Sussex, England

 Our route followed the racers over the ridge behind Clayton’s two windmills, Jack and Jill.
-Now we could see our route laid out in front of us, whereas up to now we’d seen it only on the map.
+Now in the flat landscape to the north we could see our route laid out in front of us, whereas up to now we’d seen it only on the map.
 We clamoured down the crumbly white stone path, sheep alongside us, into another shady croft of trees, where suddenly we saw dozens of them lazing there in the dips.
 Jam was mesmerized.
 After a minute of this staring she couldn’t help herself and ran into their midst.
 They all scarpered at once.

 We passed the back of a lovely farming house and I was reminded of the ragtag Arab farms in the valleys of the Judean Hills, except these were large immaculate red-brick affairs worthy of glamour magazine pictorials.
 Things I’d learned to love in Israel were now being brought along to life in Britain; there is continuity after all, and despite terrible losses things can even mature in the cask.

 At the foot of the hill lay Clayton playing field, set up as the racers’ camp.
 We sat here under a tree for lunch: sandwiches at 70p apiece from the refreshments room.
-Tonight we were having dinner at our hotel, renowned for its restaurant, so this seemed plenty.
+Tonight we were having dinner at our hotel, which we chose for its Michelin-starred restaurant, so this seemed plenty.
 Besides, the buns were very white and I imagined would bring on an intense bout of the heartburn later.

 We emerged onto Hassocks’ Keymer Road, crossed under the picturesque brick railway bridge, then continued west along what seemed to me a haunted street before crossing the busy Brighton Road and onto a diagonal path through fields.